hoytpr/Helpful_scripts_and_things/MAUVE_XMFA_reformatting.md

 genome position numbers that must be removed, leaving only the organism name (e.g. >S. aureus) for downstream analyses.

-Below is a short script to remove the genome position numbers up to the organism name, *if and ONLY if*, your headers look like mine (for example):
+*if and ONLY if*, your headers look like mine (for example):

     >2:3289121-3291310 + e.anophelisNUHP1.fas

-sed can be used on the StripsubsetsLCB output XMFA file:
+As shown below, sed can be used in short script to remove the genome position numbers up to the organism name on the StripsubsetsLCB output XMFA file:

-    sed -r 's/^>..* />/' your_xmfa_file.xmfa
+    sed -r 's/^>.* />/' your_xmfa_file.xmfa

+The result header from the example above now would be :

+    >e.anophelisNUHP1.fas

 I'm not a great coder so please feel free to improve on this one-liner (thanks Dana).
 It seems to work for me.